 Eat Healthy

 Did you know a poor diet is linked to mental health conditions such as anxiety and depression?
 The connection between the brain and digestive tract is only now being thoroughly understood.
-A diet high in sugar and low in proper nutrients, for instance, can lead to excessive bad bacteria growth in the gut.
+A diet high in sugar and low in proper nutrients, for instance, can lead to excessive growth of bad bacteria in the gut.
 This can cause inflammation, feelings of sluggishness and weight gain.
 The nerves in the digestive tract communicate with and send signals to the brain that can result in symptoms such as feeling depressed or anxious.

 By eating a nutrient-rich diet that includes probiotics to help keep bad bacteria in check, you can improve feelings of well-being.
 Also, conditions such as depression and anxiety are associated with fewer feel-good chemicals working in the brain.
 Eating foods high in omega-3 fatty acids can trigger the release of more serotonin, which helps regulate mood.